telekom-security/tpotce/README.md

 ## Choose your distro
 **Steps to Follow:**

 1. Download a supported Linux distribution from the list below.
-(NOTE: Red Hat Enterprise Linux >= 8 is supported, but omitted from the list below due to its subscription-based nature.
+T-Pot follows the current release of each distribution, the installer will stop on an older one.
+(NOTE: Red Hat Enterprise Linux 10 is supported, but omitted from the list below due to its subscription-based nature.
 See [Red Hat Enterprise Linux](#red-hat-enterprise-linux) for details).
 2. During installation choose a **minimum**, **netinstall** or **server** version that will only install essential packages.
 3. **Never** install a graphical desktop environment such as Gnome or KDE.
 T-Pot will fail to work with it due to port conflicts.
 4. Make sure to install SSH, so you can connect to the machine remotely.